oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 configmap/fault-injector-configmap created
 ```

-Next let's start a service for the nginx instance (feel free to  look at the contents of the yaml, it's a standard service definition, but it maps the incomming port 9411 to port 80 in the deployments)
+Next let's start a service for the nginx instance (feel free to  look at the contents of the yaml, it's a standard service definition, but it maps the incoming port 9411 to port 80 in the deployments)

 - In the OCI Cloud shell type
   - `kubectl apply -f fault-injector-service.yaml`